'Deep Ecology' (and the power of ethnobotanical plants)

 While we maintain a self-image created in the matrix of anthropocentric culture, a shrunken and illusory sense of self that doesn't include the air and water and soil, we will experience nature as "outside" our self and fail to recognise that the nature "out there" and the nature "in here" are one and the same.

 In this presentation, I’ll be talking about activism, deep ecology and how ethnobotanical plants have intersected with and informed both

 John Seed is the founder of the Rainforest Information Centre.
 Since 1979 he has been involved in the direct actions which have resulted in the protection of the Australian rainforests.

 He has written and lectured extensively on deep ecology and has been conducting Councils of All Beings around the world for 35 years.
-He wrote, "Thinking Like a Mountain - Towards a Council of All Beings" which has now been translated into 10 languages.
+Along with Joanna Macy, Arne Naess, and Pat Fleming he co-authored, "Thinking Like a Mountain - Towards a Council of All Beings" which has now been translated into 10 languages.

 In 1995 he was awarded the Order of Australia Medal (OAM) by the Australian Government for services to conservation and the environment.

 He continues to work on rainforest conservation worldwide and offers deep ecology workshops to heal the illusion of separation between humans and Earth.

 For several years he has been offering workshops, presentations, poetry, and rap at many festivals including Subsonic, ReGrowth, Rainbow Serpent, Southern Oracle, Island Elements, Woodford, and Peats Ridge.